mvysny/karibu-testing/karibu-testing-v10/README.md

 > Note: for this API to work, the Grid must be attached to an UI.

+#### TreeGrid

+All of the functions mentioned above also work on a TreeGrid.
+The index of a row is essentially the order number of a tree node in preorder search.

+There is one huge catch though: nodes not explicitly expanded are ignored, for performance reasons.
+Since by default all nodes are collapsed, this will make Karibu-Testing to only consider root items of a TreeGrid.
+In order for the `_size()` and all index-based functions to be able to see all items in the Grid, you have to expand all of the nodes, by calling `treeGrid._expandAll()`/`GridKt._expandAll(treeGrid)`.

 ### IronList

 Similar to Grid, but one column only, no sorting, no filtering, no header,